mbideau/btrfs-diff-sh/README.md

         It must also be a read-only one.

     DUMP_FILE
-        A file containing the ouptut of the command 'LC_ALL=C btrfs receive --quiet --dump'.
+        A file containing the output of the command 'LC_ALL=C btrfs receive --quiet --dump'.

 OPTIONS